-The NT Anti-Discrimination Commission is established under the Anti-Discrimination Act and is given the jurisdiction to carry out investigations in relation to complaints of discrimination, as well as conciliate complaints and facilitate community education regarding discrimination.
+The NT Anti-Discrimination Commission is established under the Anti-Discrimination Act and is given the jurisdiction to carry out investigations in relation to complaints of discrimination, as well as to conciliate complaints and facilitate community education regarding discrimination.

 Part 6 of the Act relates to making complaints.
-Unlike other States and Territories where complaints of discrimination must be made within one year of the alleged discriminatory conduct, in the NT a complaint must be made within six months of the alleged contravention of the Act.
+Unlike other states and territories where complaints of discrimination must be made within one year of the alleged discriminatory conduct, in the NT a complaint must be made within six months of the alleged contravention of the Act.

 - dismiss the complaint